-In the previous episode Rules of Engagement we were treated to some really good drama between Tarzan and Jane, with Janes rational side warring with her heart, and we also had a pretty damn good “Crime of the Week” with a mad vigilante sniper, but this week’s Emotional Rescue does its best to undo all that good will it earned.
+In the previous episode Rules of Engagement we were treated to some really good drama between Tarzan and Jane – with Jane’s rational side warring with her heart – and we also had a pretty damn good “Crime of the Week” with a mad vigilante sniper, but this week’s Emotional Rescue does its best to undo all that good will it earned.

-Things get even more complicated for Jane (Sarah Wayne Callies) as in this episode she learns that Richard Greystoke (Mitch Pileggi) has found the rooftop witness to Detective Foster’s untimely demise.
+Things get even more complicated for Jane (Sarah Wayne Callies) in this episode when she learns that Richard Greystoke (Mitch Pileggi) has found the rooftop witness to Detective Foster’s untimely demise.
 He calls Jane in for a meeting, explaining to her that he has John/Tarzan’s (Travis Fimmel) best interests at heart, and that he isn’t planning on using the witness as blackmail tool, he only wants to help John be the man his father would have wanted him to be.
 He then gives Jane the necklace that Tarzan was found wearing in the jungle, the necklace that once belonged to his mother.
 Jane takes it and gives it to Tarzan because she is the dumbest person on the planet.

 The scene ends with Tarzan taking off and Darcy and her “boyfriend” Pratt (Kevin Rushton) being taken to the police station, but they have to let Pratt go because Darcy refuses to press charges.
 What this show fails to address is the fact that Pratt should be pressing charges against Nikki and Tarzan for breaking into his place, and with assault and battery.
-Yet the big bare footed dude who beat the suspect up is never addressed, as if Jane could somehow control what Pratt would say concerning Tarzan to her fellow police officers.
+Yet the big bare footed dude, who beat the suspect up, is never addressed, as if Jane could somehow control what Pratt would say concerning Tarzan to her fellow police officers.
 Jane then follows Pratt out of the precinct and berates him for being a guy with a small penis who has to beat up women to make himself feel big, and that she will be all over him 24/7.
-Apparently Jane is unaware that without probable cause her actions are quite outside the law and that Pratt could file a harassment suit for this kind of behavior.
+Apparently Jane is unaware that without probable cause her actions are quite outside the law, and that Pratt could file a harassment suit for this kind of behavior.

 This harassment is all in the hopes that this guy will fly off the handle and hit her.
 She actually goads him on saying, “You’re not scared of me are you?
 Come on, look you have sixty pounds on me.
 Lay me out.”
-This is beyond moronic, for one Pratt may have sixty pounds on her but Jane is currently wearing a badge, carrying a gun and secondly they are twenty fucking feet from the police station.
+This is beyond moronic, for one Pratt may have sixty pounds on her but Jane is currently wearing a badge, as well as carrying a gun, and secondly they are twenty fucking feet from the police station.
 Pratt would have to a completely out of control psycho to take a swing at Jane here, and yet he almost does, but then Tarzan drops down to save her and foils her beautiful sting operation.

 And just when you think this episode can’t get any dumber Pratt races off to kidnap Nikki.
-It turns out that Darcy took a second look at her boyfriend, after finding out he was a suspect for murder in Toronto, and has decided to take a powder.
+It turns out that Darcy took a second look at her boyfriend – after finding out he was a suspect for murder in Toronto – and has decided to take a powder.
 This causes Pratt to snatch Nikki from her apartment, and he races off with her.

 Note: Their apartment door has a spy hole yet Nikki fails to look out it and see the crazed gun toting Pratt lurking in her hallway, making Nikki one of the dumbest New Yorkers out there.

 Pratt’s plan is to force Nikki to convince Darcy to come back to him.
 Okay, this guy may just be as dumb as Jane thinks he is.
-Darcy is able to surreptitiously use her cellphone to call Jane and soon her sister and partner are in hot pursuit.
-Also in pursuit is Tarzan who appears in the superstructure of the bridge, somehow ahead of everybody, and as they are crossing he is able to drop down in front of them.
+Darcy is able to surreptitiously use her cellphone to call Jane, and soon her sister and partner are in hot pursuit.
+Also in pursuit is Tarzan, who appears in the superstructure of the bridge – somehow ahead of everybody – and as they are crossing he is able to drop down in front of them.
 Then Tarzan leaps onto the hood of their car.